 No woodworker’s toolbox is complete without a set of chisels.
 If you’re just getting started on do-it-yourself woodworking, here’s what you need to know about choosing and using chisels.

-Listen to BOB VILA ON TYPES OF CHISELS or read the text below:
+Listen to BOB VILA ON WOODWORKING CHISELS or read the text below: